 What is the Voqal Fellowship?

 The Voqal Fellowship is an investment in a new generation of social entrepreneurs.
-Fellows receive financial resources and mentoring to bring an early-stage idea to life.
-The Voqal Fellowship is an opportunity for early career innovators to test assumptions, research target audiences and build strong business plans.
+Fellows receive financial resources and specialized programming to bring an early-stage idea to life.
+The Voqal Fellowship is an opportunity for innovators to test assumptions for creating lasting, systemic change.

-Voqal Fellows receive a $30,000 stipend to complete a project in six months.
+Voqal Fellows receive a $30,000 stipend to think through an idea over six months to prepare for the next stages of inception.
 Candidates cannot be currently enrolled in a full-time educational program.
-The Fellowship is intended to provide an opportunity to build out an idea or concept that would not be possible to accomplish with a full-time job.
-Qualifying Fellows may also be eligible to receive an additional stipend to help offset the cost of personal health insurance.
+The fellowship is intended to provide an opportunity to build out an idea or concept that would not be possible to accomplish with a full-time job.
+Qualifying fellows may also be eligible to receive an additional stipend to help offset the cost of personal health insurance.

 How can I apply?